hindu-comm/mail_stream_advaita-l/2017/10/Significance_of_Mula/342__Praveen_R._Bhat.md

 > a Jiva.
 But some people quote Brihadaranyaka 4.10 Shankara bhashya to
 > support the view that Avidya resides in Brahman.
 >
-​​Although we have gone down this road before, I'll still mention Naishkarmyasiddhikara's view that brahman's jIvatvam being due to avidyA, the kArya (jIva) cannot precede the kAraNa (avidyA), and therefore, jIva cannot be the locus of avidyA.
+Although we have gone down this road before, I'll still mention Naishkarmyasiddhikara's view that brahman's jIvatvam being due to avidyA, the kArya (jIva) cannot precede the kAraNa (avidyA), and therefore, jIva cannot be the locus of avidyA.
 If brahman is taken as the locus of avidyA,